jmurphyjr/dotfiles/README.md

 ---
 ##### Credit
-Inspired and borrowed form Ryan Bates, Ryan Tomayko, Carlhuda, Robert Evans, Mathias Bynens and Mislav Marohnić dotfile repos.
+Allen Bargi provided the template.
+Allen was inspired by Inspired and borrowed from Ryan Bates, Ryan Tomayko, Carlhuda, Robert Evans, Mathias Bynens and Mislav Marohnić dotfile repos.